 We engaged the services of Marshall C. Ryan to further develop the medical waste fluid collection system for commercialization.
 Mr. Ryan conceived of an alternative embodiment for the medical waste fluid collection system (the "Ryan Embodiment").
 In the Ryan Embodiment, a pump was utilized to measure and discharge the collected fluid while negative pressure was maintained in the separation and collection chambers.
 An international (PCT) application was timely filed disclosing both the Nord/Drogue Embodiment and the Ryan Embodiment.
 National stage applications were subsequently timely filed in the U.S., Europe and Canada based on the PCT application.
 During prosecution of the U.S. and European national stage applications, the claims directed to the Nord/Drogue Embodiment were rejected as being unpatentable of the prior art.
 Accordingly, the claims directed to the Nord/Drogue Embodiment were canceled and the remaining claims were amended to specifically claim only the Ryan Embodiment.
-It was learned during prosecution of the U.S. and European applications that Mr. Ryan was inadvertently omitted as a named inventor.
-Appropriate documents were then filed with the European and U.S. patent offices to add Mr. Ryan as a named inventor.
-Additionally, pursuant to U.S. patent law, because the claims directed to the Nord/Drogue Embodiment were canceled, leaving only the Ryan Embodiment claimed, appropriate documents were filed to remove Messrs.
+It was learned during prosecution of the U.S. patent offices to add Mr. Ryan as a named inventor.
+Additionally, pursuant to U.S. patent and Mr. Ryan Embodiment claimed, appropriate documents were filed to remove Messrs.
 Nord and Drogue as named inventors.
 The U.S. patent and the European patent were allowed after the claims were amended to relate solely to the Ryan Embodiment.
-The Canadian patent office has not yet examined the Canadian national stage application (which will be amended consistent with the U.S. and European patents to claim only the Ryan Embodiment).
+The Canadian patent office has not yet examined the Canadian national stage application (which will be amended consistent with the U.S. and European patents to claim only the Ryan Embodiment.

 We filed a divisional application with the U.S. Patent Office with claims directed to the method of use of the Ryan Embodiment.
 We also filed a Continuation-In-Part (CIP) application to cover additional features and functionalities of our FMS.
+Additionally, we filed an application for patent with the Canadian patent and received a notice of allowance in January 2011 indicating that the Canadian patent will issue near term.